pogipop/cloudron/docs/references/selfhosting.md

 ## Finish setup

-Once the setup script completes, the server will reboot, then visit `https://my.<domain>` to complete the installation.
+Once the setup script completes, the server will reboot, then visit your server by its IP address to complete the installation.

 Please note the following:

-1. The website should already have a valid TLS certificate.
-If you see any certificate warnings, it means your Cloudron was not created correctly.
+1. The website will show a certificate warning, which needs to be accepted.
+Then a DNS setup page will be shown, which allows to setup the Cloudron with a domain.

 2. If you see a login screen, instead of a setup screen, it means that someone else got to your Cloudron first and set it up already!
 In this unlikely case, simply delete the server and start over.